Open the Creative Cloud desktop app. (Select the

 With the Adobe Creative Cloud desktop app, you can easily transfer files between your computer and Creative Cloud online storage, and sync files on multiple devices.
 This page answers common questions about Creative Cloud desktop app's requirements and working with files.

-The Creative Cloud desktop app has the following requirements for Windows and Mac operating systems:
+The Creative Cloud desktop app has the following recommended requirements for Windows and Mac operating systems:

 There is no limit to the number of computers that can have the Creative Cloud desktop app installed using the same account.